 These solar energy pros and cons are some of the top-of-mind issues for solar shoppers.
 Read on to learn about these points and other in-depth and see the full list of solar energy pros and cons.

-There are many advantages to solar energy.
-Here are our top ones to keep in mind:
+There are many benefits of solar energy.
+Here are our most important ones to keep in mind:

-1. It can either drastically reduce or totally eliminate your electric bills
+1. Solar can drastically reduce or eliminate your electric bills

 This top benefit of solar panels is pretty straightforward – when you install solar power for your home, you generate your own electricity, become less reliant on your electric utility and reduce your monthly electric bill.
 A solar panel system typically has a 25-35 year lifespan, which means that you can cut your electricity costs for decades to come by going solar.
 Use this instant estimate tool to get a customized estimate of your long-term electricity bill savings and review personalized projections for up-front cost and 20-year solar savings.

-2. It improves the value of your home
+2. Solar improves the value of your home

 3. Solar can pay you money while you’re earning back your investment